-My name is Carrie and not only do I deeply love God, whom I call Abba (which means Father in Hebrew – see Deuteronomy 32:6; Isaiah 64:7; Jeremiah 3:19) out of respect and relationship, but I have learned to trust Him as I follow Him wherever He leads, whatever that may look like…
+My name is Carrie and not only do I deeply love God, whom I call “Abba”, which means Father* in Hebrew, but I have learned to trust Him, to follow Him, to walk His way to the best of my understanding, whatever that may look like…

 I thought I would be leading people to the LORD, but in reality, the LORD led me to Him.
 Moreover, the truth of Him.

-This site offers articles I am writing as I learn more.
-I feel compelled to share with readers / viewers what I discovered.
-In doing so, perhaps you too will seek Abba with your whole heart and mind if you aren’t already doing so.
-Perhaps you will learn to walk in His ways as I am learning to do so as well.
+Subsequently, although I am grateful for the lessons and friendships I acquired in many Christian circles, I feel compelled to share more accurate truths of what I discovered along my spiritual journey and what I am learning in Torah today.
+In doing so, perhaps you too will learn to walk in God’s ways and enjoy exploring the depths of Torah as well.
 Perhaps your theology will be challenged as was mine (and still is).
-I trust whatever steps closer you make towards Abba, He will bless you and keep you along your journey as He did for me!
+I trust whatever steps closer you make towards Abba Father, whether as Jew or Gentile, He will bless you and keep you along your journey as He has for me and many others!

 Walk His Way!

 *Note: God is depicted as Father in the Hebrew Bible as noted here – see Deuteronomy 32:6; Isaiah 64:7; Jeremiah 3:19, 31:9